I thank Stéphane Allix for taking the above photo.

-I am now Chief Scientist at IONS, and I've spent the majority of my professional career doing what the 4 year old Dean expressed as being jet propelled -- probing the far reaches of human consciousness, principally psi phenomena, using the tools and techniques of science.
+I am now Chief Scientist at IONS, and I've spent the majority of my professional career doing what the 4 year old Dean described as being jet propelled -- probing the far reaches of human consciousness, principally psi phenomena, using the tools and techniques of science.
 Very few scientists are publicly engaged in research on this perennially interesting topic.
 This is not because of a lack of interest.
-The vast majority of scientists I've spoken to are very interested in psi, but science, like any social enterprise, has strictly enforced rules of acceptable beliefs, and it is not safe for one's scientific career to publicly pursue controversial topics of any type.
+The vast majority of scientists I've spoken to are very interested in psi, but science, like any social enterprise, has strictly enforced rules of acceptable beliefs, and it is currently not safe for one's scientific career to publicly pursue controversial topics.
 The controversy is reflected in the way that Wikipedia covers psi and the biographical entries of scientists who study it.
 Those pages have been hijacked by anonymous vandals who apparently have nothing better to do than rewrite history.
-(See Wikipediocracy for a website devoted to exposing the rising tide of nonsense contained in this popular but critically flawed encyclopedia.)
+(See Wikipediocracy for a website devoted to exposing the nonsense contained in this popular but flawed encyclopedia.)
 Perhaps because of my unusual choice of profession, and the risk that that choice entails, I was featured in a New York Times Magazine article in 1996, and I am regularly invited to give interviews and talks for popular, scientific, business and government organizations around the world.
 Some of those activities are listed on this website.